 Step 2 - Add an Order Category

-When we go to set up a Shipping Rule, our goal is to automatically categorize the orders using Order Categories.
+When we go to set up the Shipping Rule, our goal is to automatically categorize the low stock items in orders using Order Categories.
 These will color code your orders on the ORDERS page, as well as allow you to filter for just the flagged orders.

 Step 3 - Automatically categorize your orders with Shipping Rules